hawkfish/textform/docs/transforms/reshapes/divide.rst

     .. py:attribute:: input
         :type: str

-        The name of the column to apply the *predicate* to.
+        The name of the field to apply the *predicate* to.
         It will be dropped from the output, so use :py:class:`Copy` to preserve it.

     .. py:attribute:: passed
         :type: str

-        The output column receiving the values that pass the predicate.
+        The output field receiving the values that pass the predicate.
-        It cannot overwrite existing columns, so use :py:class:`Drop` to remove unwanted columns.
+        It cannot overwrite existing fields, so use :py:class:`Drop` to remove unwanted fields.

     .. py:attribute:: failed
         :type: str

-        The output column receiving the values that fail the predicate.
+        The output field receiving the values that fail the predicate.
-        It cannot overwrite existing columns, so use :py:class:`Drop` to remove unwanted columns.
+        It cannot overwrite existing fields, so use :py:class:`Drop` to remove unwanted fields.

     .. py:attribute:: predicate
         :type: str or callable